AandersonL/ArgParsecpp/README.md

 # ArgParsercpp

-An simple C++ header for argparseing in linux enviroments, just include in your code and you are ready to go!
+An simple C++ header for parse arguments in linux command line, just include in your code and you are ready to go!